hashicorp/terraform-provider-azurerm/website/docs/r/cognitive_account.html.markdown

 * `subnet_id` - (Required) The ID of the subnet which should be able to access this Cognitive Account.

 * `ignore_missing_vnet_service_endpoint` - (Optional) Whether ignore missing vnet service endpoint or not.
 Default to `false`.

 ---

+A `customer_managed_key` block supports the following:

+* `key_vault_key_id` - (Required) The ID of the Key Vault Key which should be used to Encrypt the data in this Cognitive Account.

+* `identity_client_id` - (Optional) The Client ID of the User Assigned Identity that has access to the key.
+This property only needs to be specified when there're multiple identities attached to the Cognitive Account.

+---